Effective-Immediately/effective-immediately/README.md

 Your core maintainers here are [Eben Dower](https://linkedin.com/in/eben-dower), [Kevin Landucci](https://linkedin.com/in/kevinlanducci), and [Krista Lane](https://linkedin.com/in/krista-lane), all former Senior Talent Managers at Triplebyte.
 We've also started a casual video series about all things interviewing, called [Triangulation Station](https://www.youtube.com/channel/UCaAgH2-68yTmR8C_pb0XEUQ).

+Prior significant contributors from 2020:

-[Milena Souto](https://linkedin.com/in/milenasouto) is a maintainer, focusing on US Visas/immigration-related matters.
+[Milena Souto](https://linkedin.com/in/milenasouto) was a maintainer, focusing on US Visas/immigration-related matters.

-[Jordan Helsloot](https://linkedin.com/in/jordanhelsloot) is a valued contributor to Effective Immediately and former Head of Talent Management at Triplebyte.
+[Jordan Helsloot](https://linkedin.com/in/jordanhelsloot) was a valued contributor to Effective Immediately and former Head of Talent Management at Triplebyte.

-[Trent Krupp](https://linkedin.com/in/trentkrupp), Triplebyte's current VP of Operations, lent fundamental support and encouragement to enable this project to exist beyond Triplebyte.
+[Trent Krupp](https://linkedin.com/in/trentkrupp), Triplebyte's former VP of Operations, lent fundamental support and encouragement to enable this project to exist beyond Triplebyte.

 Although our origins began with Triplebyte, Effective Immediately has no remaining affiliation (in any legally binding manner, at least) to it.
 We will not comment specifically about Triplebyte or its layoffs.